gatity/camunda-csharp-client/csharp-client/docs/TenantApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new TenantApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | Filter by the id of the tenant. (optional) var name = name_example;  // string | Filter by the name of the tenant. (optional) var nameLike = nameLike_example;  // string | Filter by the name that the parameter is a substring of. (optional) var userMember = userMember_example;  // string | Select only tenants where the given user is a member of. (optional) var groupMember = groupMember_example;  // string | Select only tenants where the given group is a member of. (optional) var includingGroupsOfUser = true;  // bool? | Select only tenants where the user or one of his groups is a member of.
+            var id = "id_example";  // string | Filter by the id of the tenant. (optional) var name = "name_example";  // string | Filter by the name of the tenant. (optional) var nameLike = "nameLike_example";  // string | Filter by the name that the parameter is a substring of. (optional) var userMember = "userMember_example";  // string | Select only tenants where the given user is a member of. (optional) var groupMember = "groupMember_example";  // string | Select only tenants where the given group is a member of. (optional) var includingGroupsOfUser = true;  // bool? | Select only tenants where the user or one of his groups is a member of.
 Can only be used in combination with the `userMember` parameter.
 Value may only be `true`, as `false` is the default behavior. (optional)

             try